AgileCloudLab/au-phd-thesis-latex-template/README.md

 It will still be possible to build using TexStudio and TexMaker by providing a user defined build option where you simply need to provide `make` as the command used for build.
 This will run `make` in the root directory.

+# Glossaries

+Glossaries are setup to work without using `makeglossaries` and you can define your abbreviations in the `back/glossaries.tex` file.

 # Special Packages

 In this section we explain the usage of some special LaTeX packages used in the template that may be novel to you.